-- 1. All desktops and laptops connected to the Clarendon College network must use Clarendon College approved virus protection software and configuration. - 2.
-Each file server attached to the Clarendon College network must utilize Clarendon College approved virus protection software and must be setup to detect and clean viruses that may infect file shares. - 3.
-Software to safeguard against malicious code (e.g. antivirus, anti-spyware, etc.) shall be installed and functioning on susceptible information technology resources that have access to the College network.
+- 1. All desktops and laptops connected to the Clarendon College network must use Clarendon College-approved virus protection software and configuration. - 2.
+Each file server attached to the Clarendon College network must utilize Clarendon College-approved virus protection software and be set up to detect and clean viruses that may infect file shares.

-- 4. All information technology resource users are prohibited from intentionally developing or experimenting with malicious programs (e.g. viruses, worms, spyware, keystroke loggers, phishing software, Trojan horses, etc.) unless a part of an approved research or academic program. - 5.
-All information technology resource users are prohibited from knowingly propagating malicious programs including opening attachments from unknown sources. - 6.
+- 3. Software to safeguard against malicious code (e.g., antivirus, anti-spyware, etc.) shall be installed and functioning on susceptible information technology resources with access to the College network. - 4.
+All information technology resource users are prohibited from intentionally developing or experimenting with malicious programs (e.g., viruses, worms, spyware, keystroke loggers, phishing software, Trojan horses, etc.) unless they are part of an approved research or academic program. - 5.
+All information technology resource users are prohibited from knowingly propagating malicious programs, including opening attachments from unknown sources. - 6.
 Email attachments and shared files of unknown integrity shall be scanned for malicious code before they are opened or accessed. - 7.
 Flash drives, external hard drives, and other mass storage devices will be scanned for malicious code before accessing any data on the media. - 8.
 Software safeguarding information technology resources against malicious code should not be disabled or bypassed by end-users. - 9.
-The settings for software that protect information technology resources against malicious code should not be altered in a manner that will reduce the effectiveness of the software. - 10.
-The automatic update frequency of software that safeguards against malicious code should not be disabled, altered or bypassed by end-users to reduce the frequency of updates.
+The settings for software that protect information technology resources against malicious code should not be altered to reduce the software's effectiveness. - 10.
+The automatic update frequency of software that safeguards against malicious code should not be turned off, altered, or bypassed by end-users to reduce the frequency of updates.